-If you receive care from an out-of-network provider, you must file a claim with your Claims Administrator to receive benefits.
-To file a claim, you must complete a claim form, attach your original itemized bills, and mail them to the address shown on the form.
+If you receive care from an Out-of-Network provider, you may need to file a claim with your Claims Administrator to receive benefits.
+To file a claim, complete a claim form, attach your original itemized bills, and mail them to the address shown on the form.
 All claims must be filed within 18 months following the end of the Plan Year during which the care was received.
 If your claim is submitted after that period of time, it will not be eligible for payment.

-You can obtain a claim form via my.aa.com or by contacting your Claims Administrator.
+You can obtain a claim form via my.aa.com or by contacting Accolade.
 You may be asked to pay for your care at the time of your visit and submit a claim for reimbursement.